fcsonline/ferranbasora.com/src/content/projects/swipebin.md

 vibeCoded: true
 ---

-My photo folders are a graveyard of near-duplicates, blurry shots and screenshots I meant to delete months ago.
-Cleaning them on a laptop is miserable, so I never get around to it.
+My photo folders are full of near-copies, blurry shots and screenshots I meant to delete months ago.
+Cleaning them up on a laptop is no fun, so I never do it.

-SwipeBin turns that chore into something you can do on the couch with your phone.
-You point it at one or more folders and it serves you the photos one at a time.
+SwipeBin turns that job into something you can do on the couch with your phone.
+You point it at one or more folders and it shows you the photos one at a time.
 Swipe right to keep, swipe left to delete.
-That is the whole interface.
+That is all there is to it.

-Nothing is destroyed when you swipe left.
-Deleted files move into a `.trash` folder inside their own directory, so a mistake is one Undo away, and you decide when to empty the trash for good.
-It tells you how much space you freed at the end.
-It also handles RAW files and PDFs, not just the usual JPEGs, and it remembers what you have already reviewed, so nothing comes back after a restart.
+Nothing is really deleted when you swipe left.
+The files move into a `.trash` folder inside the same folder, so a mistake is one tap of Undo away, and you choose when to empty the trash for good.
+At the end it tells you how much space you saved.
+It also opens RAW files and PDFs, not just normal JPEGs, and it remembers what you have already looked at, so the same photo never comes back.
-Each folder keeps its own progress, so you can stop halfway and pick up later.
+Each folder keeps its own progress, so you can stop halfway and carry on later.

 It runs as a single Docker container.
-On startup it prints a URL and a QR code, so you scan it and the deck opens on your phone over the local network.
+When it starts, it prints a web address and a QR code, so you scan it and the photos open on your phone over your home network.
 Then you sit back and swipe.

 ## Demo
 ![SwipeBin swipe screen](/img/projects/swipebin/thumbnail.png)